-This event is free and open to the public, and questions and curiosity are welcomed.
+This event is free and open to the public.
 Sears Island is on Sears Island Road off Route 1 just east of Searsport.
-Participants should park along the causeway at the end of the road and meet at the kiosk near the island gate by 10am.
-Wear footwear appropriate for walking in the woods, and clothing to protect against ticks and the weather.
-Bring water, a snack, and insect repellent.
+Participants should park along the causeway at the end of the road and meet at the island gate by 10am.
+Snowshoes and walking sticks are encouraged but not necessary.
+Please wear footwear and outdoor gear appropriate for winter hiking.
+Bring binoculars if desired, as well as water and a snack.
 Please no pets on guided walks.
-In the event of steady rain, the program will be cancelled.
-For more information and updates, visit www.friendsofsearsisland.org, facebook.com/friendsofsearsisland or call Ashley at 207-975-3878.
+In the event of inclement weather, this event will be cancelled.
+For updates and cancellation notifications visit www.friendsofsearsisland.org or facebook.com/friendsofsearsisland, or call 207-975-3878.

 Friends of Sears Island will host a presentation on the history of air pollution in Maine by Dr. Stephen Norton, at the Belfast Free Library on March 7th, at 6:30pm.
 Humans have only been able to accurately characterize the chemical climate of Earth for about 50 years.
 To study pollution prior to the 1950s, scientists study the archives of pollution that are stored in soils, tree cores, museum collections of vegetation, ice cores from high elevation and/or high latitude, lake sediments, and peat accumulations in bogs.
 The evening presentation will focus on what soil surveys, lake and peat sediments can reveal, and if time allows, a few comments on the other archives.

 Steve Norton is a Professor Emeritus in the School of Earth and Climate Sciences at the University of Maine.
 He graduated from Princeton and Harvard University, earning his PhD in 1967.
 He joined the Department of Geology faculty at the University of Maine in 1968 where he taught and did research until his retirement in 2008.
 His research is in the field of aquatic geochemistry.